 2. When did you take over your coffee business?

-It’s quite possible that the person you are buying the coffee stand business from had actually bought the coffee business from a previous owner.
+It’s quite possible that the person you buy a coffee stand business from had actually bought the coffee business from a previous owner.
 Let us say, that while a coffee stand business might be seven years old, the current owner may have actually owned and operated the place for just a couple of years.

 3. What’s it like to do business at this location?

 Assuming that you intend to keep the coffee stand at the same place, it’s important to determine what it's actually like to do business at the specific location.
 What qualitative factors are there that may impact your decision to buy the coffee stand at this location?
 What’s the surrounding community like?
 What are the customers like?
 How are other factors like foot traffic, crime, and competition going to impact your day-to-day operations and your bottom line?